-Now, this is not to be confused with doing something different for the sake of doing different; the result needs to have “value.”
-In this sense, value should not be construed as monetary but something that creates benefits.
-De Bono uses the example of making a triangular doors because all doors are rectangular.
+Now, this is not to be confused with doing something different for the sake of doing differently; the result needs to have “value.”
+In this sense, “value” should not be construed as monetary but something that creates benefits.
+De Bono uses the example of making a triangular door because all doors are rectangular.
 This is not creative unless using triangular doors offers benefits to at least some users under some circumstances.

 Photographers also attach the word “creative” to any work that applies textures, effects, filters, different backgrounds, simulated brushstrokes, and other distortions as if their photographs alone are not creative works.
 This, to a great extent, stems from what I called on various occasions “brush envy,” an admiration of painting over and above photography.
 Different mediums bring their own inherent boundaries and we need to learn those limits and how to create our work within them.
 Like any creative activity, photography needs to start with imagination, not replication; produce original work, not imitation (no matter how flattering;) and produce results that have value and move people in a different way, rather than same old, same old …